derBlau/nvim-config/README.md

 - [] C support
 - [] C++ support
 - [] Python support
-- [] LUA support
+- [x] LUA support
 - [x] Neotree
 - [x] Treesitter

-## Config
+## Core

-The config folder contains basic configuration files that set basic functionality and support all plugins used in this config.
+The core folder contains basic configuration files that set basic functionality and support all plugins used in this config.

 - Lazy manages all plugins and its UI can be called via `:Lazy`